 65. I Am Willing to Accept the Supervision of All

 Thank You God for Your revelations and enlightenment, which allowed me to realize my satanic nature of arrogance and vileness.
 I see that I am, in fact, a child of the great red dragon and of the archangel.
-God, I vow to seek the truth with diligence and come to a deeper understanding of the great red dragon’s poison within my nature.
-I vow, more so, to accept the inspection and supervision of other coworkers and leaders.
+God, I vow to seek the truth with diligence and come to a deeper understanding of how the great red dragon’s poison afflicts my nature.
+I vow, more so, to accept the inspection and supervision of other workers and leaders.
 I will accept the dealing and pruning of all.
 I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort Your heart.